kshare-official/ai-prompts-library/README.md

 A curated library designed for **developers, bloggers, marketers, designers, and creators** who want to generate **viral content, realistic images, and high-quality outputs using AI**.

 ---
+## 👀 Example Prompt

+### 🎬 Cinematic Portrait Prompt

+Stylish portrait of a young man with modern hairstyle and beard, wearing sunglasses and black shirt and gray pants with black loafer.
+Create a double-exposure style design with a large close-up face in the background and a full-body sitting pose in the foreground.
+Add a soft sunset sky background with flying birds, smooth gradient colors, and artistic lighting.
+The photo should look cinematic, professional, and highly polished.
+Use Pre uploaded photo

+---

 ## 🌐 Explore Full Prompt Library